Floppy/floppy.github.io/_posts/2016-11-10-osx-security-theatre-part-2.markdown

 The main problem is that you need to know where to connect to.
 Many ISPs don't provide a static IP, so you end up using Dynamic DNS.
 Your router may have support for this built in, but mine doesn't, so I'm using [ddclient](https://sourceforge.net/p/ddclient/wiki/Home/) running on the Mac Mini to automatically update my [Cloudflare](https://www.cloudflare.com/) DNS records.
 Works like a charm.
 I'll probably do a separate post just on that config, because it's a little involved, but this isn't the place.

+{:.alert}
+I've since found a little OSX menubar app called [VPN monitor](https://itunes.apple.com/cn/app/vpn-monitor/id887410814?l=en&mt=12) that for a couple of quid automatically connects to your VPN whenever you connect to a network.
+You can add safe networks, like home and work, where it won't bother, but the rest of the time it'll route your traffic via the VPN automatically.
+Security by default is always a good thing.

 ## Anonymity

 Of course, that only gives me security, not anonymity.
 All the traffic still flows over my home ISP uplink as if I was in the house.
 For proper anonymity, we need something more, and that thing is [Tor](https://www.torproject.org).